3.4. Asset Management

 Hint

 The ASGARD Search Query is the preferred tool to manage scans and assets.
-If you are using the Analysis Cockpit and need to labels, you can still use them.
+If you are using Analysis Cockpit and need labels, you can still use them.

 You can move an asset from one Management Center to another via the Maintenance

-Module of the Response Control.
-To do this, navigate to Assets
+module of Response Control.
+To do this, navigate to Assets and select the

 assets you want to migrate.
-Alternatively you can navigate to Response Control
+Alternatively, navigate to Response Control and

-module and then the Move asset to another ASGARD
+Maintenance module and then the Move asset to another ASGARD type.

-You have to upload an agent installer from the ASGARD you want to migrate the asset to.
+Upload an agent installer from the ASGARD system to which you want to migrate

 Note

-The target OS or Arch of the installer doesn't matter, we will only use the installers configuration data for the migration.
+The target OS or architecture of the installer does not matter.
+Only the installer's configuration data is used for the migration.

-The task will fail if the migrated asset is unable to communicate with the new Management Center.
-In this case, the asset will remain on the Management Center which issued the migration task.
-Only the asset will be migrated (it shows up as a brand new asset on your new Management Center), no scan or response tasks and also no logs will be migrated.
+The task fails if the migrated asset cannot communicate with the new Management Center.
+In this case, the asset remains on the Management Center that issued the migration task.
+Only the asset is migrated, and it appears as a new asset on the new Management Center.
+Scan tasks, response tasks, and logs are not migrated.

 Warning